Optimism brings accurate perception in Iterated Prisoner's Dilemma: Results and Discussions

 Generally, when agents have low memory ratios, cooperators suffer failures due to forgetting biases.
 This causes the system to keep inaccurate data.
 Tolerance, by forcing agents to give more chances to their opponents, prevents misjudgments generally.

-There are two main reasons for this: First, agents tolerate the first game errors and, assuming that $\epsilon$ is small, the probability for an agent to make a move with error two games in a row is low.
-Second, when agents are matched $k$ times, if $k<\beta$, they keep each other in an \emph{undefined list}, neither as cooperator nor as defector.
-Then if an agent needs to forget an agent, it first looks at cooperators list or defectors list depending on the forgetting strategy.
-If the preferred list is empty, agent picks an agent from undefined list to forget.
-Since undefined list is a random collection of agents, both FC and FD strategies act like FR strategy.
+There are two main reasons for this: First, agents tolerate the behaviors in the first games and, assuming that $\epsilon$ is small, the probability for an agent to make a move, which is opposite to its characteristics, two games in a row is low.
+Second, when agents are matched $k$ times, if $k<\beta$, they perceive each other as undefined, neither as cooperators nor as defectors.
+Then if an agent needs to forget an agent, depending on the forgetting strategy, it first looks at the list of cooperators or defectors.
+If the preferred list is empty, the agent picks an agent from the undefined list to forget.
+Since the undefined list is a random collection of agents, both FC and FD strategies act like FR.
 To sum up, tolerance makes agents uncertain about less known agents, which leads to random forgetting.
 FR strategy eliminates bias.

 One anomaly that cooperators encounter can be shown in \reffig{fig:payoffs05FC}.
 When $\beta=1$, and FC strategy is applied at $\mu=0.2$, $\phi$ drops significantly to around $0.55$.
-Similar drop of $\phi$ around $\mu=0.2$ is observed in ref~\cite{cinar2020getting}. \reftbl{tbl:02_anormaly} can be used to study this problem.
-Table presents statistics from simulations where $\alpha = 0.5$ and $\mu=0.2$.
+Similar drop of $\phi$ around $\mu=0.2$ is observed in Ref~\cite{cinar2020getting}. \reftbl{tbl:anormaly} can be used to study this problem.

+\reftbl{tbl:anormaly} presents statistics from simulations where $\alpha = 0.5$ and $\mu=0.2$ for FC.
+The values are calculated at the end of the simulations by getting data from the memories of cooperators.
+Note that the values in the table are the average values.
 Two rows compare the cases of $\beta=1$ and $\beta=3$.

-The statistics in the table are calculated at the end of the simulations by getting data from memories of cooperators.
-The values are for an average memory.
-Actual and perceived characteristics of agents in the memory are given.
-Undefined means the number of games played with an agent is lower than $\beta$ yet, thus no perception appears about the agent and tolerance will be applied.
+For $\mu = 0.2$, an agent can keep 20 agents in its memory.
+Columns labeled ``actual'' are the numbers of cooperators and defectors kept in the memory, which add to 20.
+Columns labeled ``perceived'' are the numbers of cooperators, defectors and that of the ones considered undefined kept in the memory, which also adds to 20.
+As expected, for $\beta = 1$, the number of perceived undefined is 0.